JohnSnowLabs/spark-nlp/docs/en/concepts.md

 </div>

 As you can see the explain_document_ml is able to annotate any "document" providing as output a list of stems, check-spelling, lemmas, part of speech tags, tokens and sentence boundary detection and all this "out-of-the-box"!.

 </div><div class="h3-box" markdown="1">

 ### Using a pretrained pipeline with spark dataframes

-You can also use the pipeline through a spark dataframe.
-You just need to create first a spark dataframe with a column named "text" that will work as the input for the pipeline and then use the .transform() method to run the pipeline over that dataframe and store the outputs of the different components in a spark dataframe.
+You can also use the pipeline with a spark dataframe.
+You just need to create first a spark dataframe with a column named "text" that will work as the input for the pipeline and then use the *.transform()* method to run the pipeline over that dataframe and store the outputs of the different components in a spark dataframe.

-Remember than when starting jupyter notebook from pyspark or when running the spark-shell for scala a Spark Session is started in the background by default within the namespace 'scala'.
+Remember than when starting jupyter notebook from pyspark or when running the spark-shell for scala, a Spark Session is started in the background by default within the namespace 'scala'.

 <div class="tabs-box" markdown="1">